DWFlanagan/ntrh/raw_markdown.md

 **C**

-Engineering average, otherwise known as the \`\`C'' Vortex.
+Engineering average, otherwise known as the "C" Vortex.
 The typical grade of 70% of most students.
 Keeps you in through 8 semesters.

 **CD**